fltk-rs/fltk-webview/README.md

 # fltk-webview

 This provides webview functionality for embedded fltk windows.
-The webview bindings and building are based on the [webview-official-sys crate](https://crates.io/crates/webview-official-sys), which was modified for use with FLTK and to use the static WebView2Loader library on Windows along with a newer version of webview.
+The webview bindings are based on the [webview-official-sys crate](https://crates.io/crates/webview-official-sys), which was modified for use with FLTK and to use the static WebView2Loader library on Windows along with a newer version of webview.

 ## Usage
 Add fltk-webview to your fltk application's Cargo.toml file: